HectareaGalbis/clith/README.md

 <h3 id="header:ADP:HEADERTAG6">Define-with-expander macro</h3>

 Sometimes a constructor and a destructor is not enough\.
-Maybe you want to enclose the body forms of the WITH macro within a closure or a specific macro\.
+Maybe you want to enclose the body forms of the <a href="/docs/api.md#function:CLITH:WITH">clith:with</a> macro within a closure or a specific macro\.
 Let\'s see how we can achieve this using the last macro of this library\: <a href="/docs/api.md#function:CLITH:DEFINE-WITH-EXPANDER">clith:define-with-expander</a>\.

 Suppose you have a macro defined like this\: